tloen/alpaca-lora/README.md

 ## 🦙🌲🤏 Alpaca (Low-Rank Edition)

+**The code in this repo does not yet work.
+I'm still retraining the model with the outputs included.**

 This repository contains code for reproducing the [Stanford Alpaca results](https://github.com/tatsu-lab/stanford_alpaca#data-release).
 Users will need to be ready to fork `transformers`.

 ### Setup